 In 1930 it was established as a game reserve where sport hunting was allowed until 1937.
 The National park itself was established later in 1951.
 Tourists come to Serengeti National Park to witness millions of migrating wildebeests, gazelles, and zebras as this can’t be watched anywhere else.
 These animals move in search of fresh water and pasture.

 Activities in Serengeti National Park

-Jewel safaris plans all forms of tours to Tanzania and can help offer the best recommendations.
-For primate tours or more wildlife safaris in Africa, we recommend Kenya safaris, Rwanda gorilla tours, Uganda gorilla safaris and chimpanzee trekking either in Rwanda or Uganda.
+Jewel safaris plan all forms of tours to Tanzania and can help offer the best recommendations.
+For primate tours or more wildlife safaris in Africa, we recommend Kenya safaris, Rwanda gorilla tours, Uganda gorilla safaris, and chimpanzee trekking either in Rwanda or Uganda.